zouzhekang/YJYpaper/README.md

 Data from Figure 2.15 on page 24 of the thesis (Figure 2.1 above) was extracted and linearly fitted (see Figure 2.2 above), yielding a linear fit of y=0.1067x R²=0.1083.
 Detailed data is available in the [attachment](./paper/testdata.csv).
 Verification shows this data has an R² of only 0.1, proving that fertility quantity is almost unrelated to domestic violence incidence.

-3. **Methodological Flaw in Cultural Measurement** (page 25, sixth line from bottom):
+3. **Methodological Flaw in Cultural Measurement and Religious Bias** (page 25, sixth line from bottom):

 >This thesis uses the number of Taoist temples per capita in each region to measure the degree of traditional thinking in that region

-**Analysis**: This represents a fundamental misunderstanding of cultural measurement.
+**Methodological Error**: This represents a fundamental misunderstanding of cultural measurement.
 Religious distribution varies significantly across regions due to historical, geographical, and demographic factors unrelated to "traditional thinking."
 Using Taoist temple density as a proxy for traditionalism lacks theoretical foundation and empirical validity.

+**Religious Discrimination Issues**:
+- **Selective Religious Data Usage**: The thesis exclusively uses Taoist temple data while completely ignoring Buddhist temples, Christian churches, mosques, and other religious facilities, demonstrating obvious **selection bias**
+- **Lack of Religious Representativeness**: In China's multi-religious society, Buddhism, Christianity, Islam, and other religions have significant influence across different regions.
+Using only Taoist data creates serious **representational bias**
+- **Methodological Discrimination**: Without any theoretical or empirical justification, the thesis equates Taoism with "traditional thought" while excluding other religions, constituting systematic **religious discrimination**
+- **Logical Contradiction**: If the author indeed has Buddhist background as alleged (such as copying Buddhist scriptures), yet deliberately excludes Buddhist facility data in academic research, this further highlights the **bias** and **dishonesty** in research methodology

+This issue not only violates the **objectivity principle** of academic research but may also involve **religious discrimination** ethical concerns, seriously undermining the fairness and credibility of academic scholarship.

 4. **Statistical Overfitting** (Figure 2.18, page 26):